keithscubemate/ajone239.github.io/_drafts/what_it_means_to_be_a_good_cat.md

 With this change, we spend considerably less time together.
 I want my cats to have rich and full lives.
 In researching how to enrich my cats, I came across so called "scavenge feeders".
-The idea is that the cat has to find these little mice full of kibble and beat it out of them instead of having a proverbial bag of potato chips to mange on all day.
+The idea is that the cat has to find these little mice full of kibble and beat it out of them instead of having a proverbial bag of potato chips to snack on all day.
 I have purchased and deployed these.

 <!-- the question -->